carpentries/instructor-training/episodes/12-homework.md

 > Before we wrap up for the day, take 5 minutes to think over
 > everything we covered today.
 On a piece of paper, write
 > down something that captures what you want to remember about
 > the day.
-The Trainers won't look at this - it's just for you.
+The Trainers will not look at this - it's just for you.
 >
 > If you don't know where to start, consider
 > the following list for a starting point: